adrazen/cs140e-final-project/labs/6-interrupts/README.md

 run next.
 Most importantly, the scheduler needs to decide which process should have priority to run.
-The scheduler by might begin by running one process--called, say, Process B--but will give priority to another process--called, say, Process A--if the second process needs immedaite attention.
+The scheduler by might begin by running one process--called, say, Process B--but will give priority to another process--called, say, Process A--if the second process needs immediate attention.
 In other words, the scheduler can choose to _interrupt_ Process A by forcing that process to stop running for the time being.
 The scheduler would do this by moving Process A from the running set to